INDEPENDENT AUDITORS REPORT

-We have audited the accompanying standalone financial statements of GENSOL ENGINEERING LIMITED ("the Company"), which comprise the Balance Sheet as at 31st March 2023, the Statement of Profit and Loss and the Statement of Cash Flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of GENSOL ENGINEERING LIMITED ( the Company"), which comprise the Balance Sheet as at 31st March 2024, the Statement of Profit and Loss (including Other Comprehensive Income), Statement of Changes in Equity and the Statement of Cash Flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

 Basis for Opinion

-We conducted our audit of the standalone financial statements in accordance with the Standards on Auditing specified (SAs) under section 143(10) of the Act.
-Our responsibilities under those Standards are further described in the Auditors Responsibility for the Audit of the Standalone Financial Statements section of our report, ethical requirements the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Companies Act, 2013 and the Rules made there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAIs Code of Ethics.
+We conducted our audit of the standalone Ind AS financial statements in accordance with the Standards on Auditing specified (SAs) under section 143(10) of the Act.
+Our responsibilities under those Standards are further described in the Auditors Responsibility for the Audit of the Standalone Financial Statements section of our report.
+We are independent of the Company in accordance with the code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Companies Act, 2013 and the Rules made there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAIs Code of Ethics.
 We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our audit opinion on the standalone financial statements.

 Key Audit Matters

-Key audit matters are those matters that, in our professional judgment, were of most significance in your audit of the standalone financial statements for the financial year ended March 31, 2023.
+Key audit matters are those matters that, in our professional judgment, were of most significance in your audit of the standalone financial statements for the financial year ended March 31, 2024.
 These matters were addressed in the context of our audit of the standalone financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-For each matter below, our description of how our audit addressed the matter is provided in that context.

 We have determined the matters described below to be the key audit matters to be communicated in our report.
 We have fulfilled the responsibilities described in the Auditors responsibilities for the audit of the standalone financial statements section of our report, including in relation to these matters.
 Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the standalone financial statements.
 The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying standalone financial statements.